intel/QAT_Engine/README.md

     Using a separator "," between different cipher configuration The default threshold value is 2048 bytes, the minimum is 0 bytes and the maximum is 16,384.
+    The threshold value includes all the bytes that make up the TLS record including Record Header (5 bytes), IV (16 bytes), Payload, HMAC (20/32 bytes), Padding (variable but could be max 255 bytes), and Padding Length (1 byte).
     This message is not supported when the engine is compiled with the flag --enable-qat_small_pkt_offload.